lodash/lodash/doc/README.md

 ### <a id="_findlastkeyobject--callbackidentity-thisarg"></a>`_.findLastKey(object [, callback=identity, thisArg])`
 <a href="#_findlastkeyobject--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2033 "View in source") [&#x24C9;][1]

-This method is like `_.findKey`, except that it iterates over elements of a `collection` in the opposite order.
+This method is like `_.findKey` except that it iterates over elements of a `collection` in the opposite order.

 #### Arguments
 1. `object` *(Object)*: The object to search.
 2. `[callback=identity]` *(Function|Object|String)*: The function called per iteration.
-If a property name or object is provided, it will be used to create a "_.pluck" or "_.where" style callback, respectively.
+If a property name or object is provided it will be used to create a "_.pluck" or "_.where" style callback, respectively.
 3. `[thisArg]` *(Mixed)*: The `this` binding of `callback`.

 #### Returns